Pioneering theories across both physics and astronomy, Hawking is one of the most acclaimed astrophysicists of all time

 On 8 January 1942 Stephen William Hawking was born in Oxford, England, but moved to London with his family after World War II.
 His mother was one of the first women to study at Oxford University in the Thirties, while his father was an important medical researcher.
 Like many other respected physicists – notably Albert Einstein – Hawking did not particularly excel when he was at school.
 Despite being clearly bright he was frequently one of the underachievers in his class, preferring instead to focus his pursuits outside the classroom on his own personal projects.

 Throughout his life Hawking’s research has been dominated by cosmology, specifically the universe and black holes, although his arrival at this subject was not direct.
 He had originally wished to study mathematics but instead enrolled in Physics at Oxford University as a mathematics course was not available, and later undertook a PhD in Cosmology at Cambridge University, despite (by his own account) spending little more than an hour a day on his studies.
-In his early-twenties Hawking was diagnosed with amyotrophic lateral sclerosis (ALS), the disease that would confine him to a wheelchair and severely restrict his movement in later life, to the point that today he can move only his eyes and one cheek.
-However, his condition has failed to quell his research, and his importance within the scientific community is still readily apparent.
+In his early-twenties Hawking was diagnosed with amyotrophic lateral sclerosis (ALS), the disease that would confine him to a wheelchair and severely restrict his movement in later life.
+However, his condition failed to quell his research, and his importance within the scientific community is still readily apparent.

 After finishing his PhD at Cambridge Hawking began working on a theory with friend and colleague Roger Penrose to investigate the supposed appearance of singularities in space-time based on Albert Einstein’s theory of general relativity.
 This led to Hawking’s assertion that immediately after the Big Bang the universe was full of tiny black holes.
 In 1974 he proposed that black holes eject information and material as a form of radiation, known today as Bekenstein-Hawking Radiation, Jacob Bekenstein being an Israeli theoretical physicist with whom Hawking collaborated on the theory.
 Soon after he began conducting lectures at Caltech, in Pasadena, California, and Gonville and Caius College in Cambridge, England.